PowerDNS/pdns/pdns/recursordist/docs/lua-config/protobuf.rst

   Options:

-  * ``logQueries=true``: bool - log oputgoing queries
+  * ``logQueries=true``: bool - log outgoing queries
   * ``logResponses=true``: bool - log incoming responses

-  The follwing options apply to the settings of the framestream library.
+  The following options apply to the settings of the framestream library.
 Refer to the documentation of that library for the default values, exact description and allowable values for these options.
   For all these options, absence or a zero value has the effect of using the library-provided default value.